Władysław Orkan

 Władysław Orkan (27 November 1875 - 14 May 1930) (born Franciszek Ksawery Smaciarz, later changed to Smreczyński, also known under his pen name, Orkan) was a Polish Goral writer and poet from the Young Poland period.
 He is known as one of the greatest Goral writers.
 The most famous of his works portray the common people from the region and Goral history.

 Biography

 Born in Poręba Wielka, Limanowa County as Franciszek Ksawery Smaciarz, he attended the elementary school in Szczyrzyc.
 He started publishing while in the fourth grade; he also joined many extracurricular clubs and organization, including pro-Polish independence ones.
-Due to his involvement in such activities, his grades suffered, and he never passed the secondary school exit exam exam.
+Due to his involvement in such activities, his grades suffered, and he never passed the secondary school exit exam.
 Orkan returned to the village of Poręba, and continued writing.
 He debuted in 1896 with a publication of a poem, patriotic poem Nad grobem matki and several satirical verses.
 In 1898 he published his first work, collection of short stories, Nowele; that year he also changed his surname in to Smreczyński.
 He published more works soon thereafter: another collection short stories Nad urwiskiem in 1900, a novel Komornicy (1900), drama Postronni (1903), a verse volume Z tej smutnej ziemi (1903), novel W roztokach (1908) and others.